 11. Don’t share personal information

-Be cautious about who you share information with even with the family.
+To prevent identity theft after death, be cautious about who you share information with even with the family.
 Don’t leave credit cards, passbooks, brokerage statements lying around.
 Do not volunteer information to anybody.
 Refrain from telling anyone how much money or valuables the deceased has.
 That information needs to be kept within the family.
 Family members should be careful in trusting people who help them to manage the estate.

-Birth certificates, marriage certificates, and other financial documents containing important, personally identifying information should be kept in a safe place.
+Birth certificates, marriage certificates, and other financial documents containing important, personally-identifying information should be kept in a safe place.
 Avoid sharing these documents with personal identifying information with third-party institutions or individuals unless disclosure is required for any legal purpose.

 Family members should be vigilant in completing the different steps in preventing identity theft after death.
 It is less likely our deceased family member will fall victim to identity theft if we follow these steps.